VSPDecoderZZ-Official/Xalora-ReDesigned/README.md

 <hr>

-# XaloraClient • The modern client panel for Pterodactyl
+# XaloraRedesigned • XaloraClient Sucks, Fixing that..

+# All Features Are Same But Have a Look 👀

 All features: